 How to Make Reservations at Bacchanal Buffet

 While walk-up customers are accepted, reservations are highly recommended due to the buffet’s popularity.
 Reservations at Bacchanal can be made in advance here.

 Bacchanal Buffet Menu

 As an upper-echelon Las Vegas buffet, Bacchanal at Caesars Palace is a far departure from cheaper options that offer value in the form of a massive meal at a low price point.
 Instead, Bacchanal delivers by giving guests the opportunity to try various high-quality cuisine options that span the culinary spectrum.

-Among our favorite aspects of Bacchanal’s menu include seafood staples like crab legs, shrimp, mussels, sea snails, and oysters.
+My favorite items on Bacchanal’s menu included seafood staples like crab legs, shrimp, mussels, sea snails, and oysters.

-Unique food items that were offered when we last stopped by included Grilled Lamb T-Bone, Mussels in Fennel Sauce, Seasoned French Fries, Tomato Bisque Soup, bone marrow, and pan-seared Fresh Caught Atlantic Salmon in a wasabi potato puree.
+Unique food items that were offered when I last stopped by included Grilled Lamb T-Bone, Mussels in Fennel Sauce, Seasoned French Fries, Tomato Bisque Soup, bone marrow, and pan-seared Fresh Caught Atlantic Salmon in a wasabi potato puree.

 I especially enjoyed the station offering Tacos made to order.
 Meat options included marinated pork, steak, and garlic lime grilled chicken.

 Of course, prime rib is available as well.

 What did I personally enjoy most at the Bacchanal Buffet?